 Keep trying this alternatively.

-A blood circulation machine produces vibrations to artificially boosts blood flow in your legs and ankles.
+A blood circulation machine artificially produces vibrations to boost blood flow in your legs and ankles.
 All you need to do is sit on a chair with your feet on the massager.

 Here are some blood circulation machine benefits:

 - Decreases your lower back pain